annebrown/content-data/content/frameworks/nuxt/layers/index.md

 title: Layers
 description: Shared Code
 navigation: false
-lastModified: '2025-01-13'
+lastModified: '2025-01-15'
 ---

 ## Description

 Layers is a Nuxt feature allowing common code to be shared among projects.

-Common code can be co-located with apps in monorepos, accessed via installed npm pkgs, and imported from GitHub repos.
+Shared code can be co-located with apps in monorepos, accessed from installed npm pkgs, and from external GitHub repos.
+The production host will clone an entire monorepo and build using shared assets as configured.
+If using NPM pkg or GitHub repo for base assets, the host server installs or clones the asset base during the build.

 ## Monorepo

 A monorepo contains common assets, plus similarly focused apps that require a common, centralized code base.
 This approach would have a structure like:

 ```
-nuxt/
+kevin/
 ├── base/
 │   ├── nuxt.config.ts
+│   ├── tailwind.config.ts
-│   └── assets/
+│   ├── assets/
-│       └── css/
+│   │   └── css/
-│           └── fleet.css
+│   │       └── fleet.css
+│   └── content/
+│
 ├── apps/
 │   ├── app1/
+│   │    ├── nuxt.config.ts
 │   │    └── assets/
 │   │           └── css/
 │   │                 └── ship.css
 │   ├── app2/
 │   └── ...
+│
-└── nuxt.config.ts
+└── vercel.json
 ```

 ## Base Config